oneacik/mindoo/public/Thoughts/My Life/Current Objectives.md

 # Current Objectives

 - [ ] Learn not to sabotage yourself from illogical neuroticism
-- [ ] Learn how to not sabotage yourself from negative thoughts
-- [ ] Have wishful thinking when meeting new people
+- [ ] Learn to have wishful thinking when meeting new people

 ## Links